Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Target Product

-`TargetProduct` encapsulates product ID and product category ID.
-You can instantiate `TargetProduct` class to create order parameters.
-For more information on Target Product parameters, see [here](https://docs.adobe.com/content/help/en/target/using/recommendations/entities/entity-attributes.html)
+The `TargetProduct` class encapsulates the product ID and the product category ID, and you can instantiate this class to create order parameters.
+For more information about Target Product parameters, see [Entity attributes](https://docs.adobe.com/content/help/en/target/using/recommendations/entities/entity-attributes.html)

 {% tabs %}
 {% tab title="Android" %}

 #### Syntax

 ```java